 In September 2019, Alibaba Group, which also owns Tmall, announced the US$2 billion acquisition of Kaola.
 This explains why you will see that Tmall and Kaola are closely linked during major commercial events.

-How does Kaola Cross-border work?
+How does Kaola cross-border work?

 Like any other cross-border e-commerce platform, Kaola lets sellers showcase their products across many online forums, portals, and marketing channels.
 Kaola provides a platform for international brands to sell their products securely to Chinese consumers, and for Chinese consumers to purchase safe, high-quality, and international premium goods in a convenient way.